 -

-2023 Overall Winner
+2025 Overall Winner

-Book: ROOTS TO THE HEART
+Book: THE DISASTER

 Children's Book Council of Australia NT Wow Award